Don’t forget to Remember Rockinghorse

 Why we need your help

 “We are always amazed at the ways people find to raise money for us; their creativity is boundless!
-But we also recognize that we are all currently in a situation that most of us have never and will never experience again.
-Life certainly is challenging but it’s exactly at times like this that we need people to remember us.
+But we also recognize that life certainly is challenging but it’s exactly at times like this that we need people to remember us.

 “Whatever you can do, however small, every single penny makes a difference.
 We want to continue to help more families like Theo’s who may suddenly find themselves in need of life-saving support.
 That’s what we do best.
 And that’s what we will continue to do with your help.”